GluuFederation/docs-cb-prod/docs/source/install.md

 # Installing Couchbase
+## Overview

+In Gluu 4.0, Couchbase Enterprise Edition (EE) can be used as a database backend.
+There are two supported deployment strategies:

+- Local Couchbase installation, where both Gluu and Couchbase are residing on the same server; and,

+- Remote Couchbase installation, where Couchbase is on its own dedicated server(s).
+This strategy is recommended for production scenarios.

-## Local Couchbase Installation
+## Local Couchbase installation

-Starting in CE 4.0, Gluu Server supports Couchbase Server as a database backend.
-To install with Couchbase, you need to download the OS-specific Couchbase package from https://www.couchbase.com/downloads (Enterprise version only), and save to `/opt/dist/couchbase`.
+To install a Gluu Server with a local instance of Couchbase, download the OS-specific Couchbase package from https://www.couchbase.com/downloads and save it inside your Gluu Server chroot to `/opt/dist/couchbase`.

-## Remote Couchbase Installation
+## Remote Couchbase installation

+To setup your Gluu Server to leverage a remote Couchbase Server, following the instructions below.

+!!!
+Note
-These instructions currently use CentOS7 VMs for Gluu Server 4.0 and Couchbase.
+    These instructions assume both Gluu and Couchbase are installed on VM's running CentOS 7.x.

-### Couchbase installation and configuration
+### Install and configure Couchbase

 - Prepare your VM with:
   - 16GB physical memory